BakSnn/BakSnn/README.md

 My journey into the world of programming began in my school years, when I plunged headlong into learning Python.
 When I entered the university, my academic knowledge expanded to languages such as C++, Java and Python.
 However, JavaScript really captivated me, drawing me into the dynamic landscape of web development.
 I am currently focused on mastering React and React Native, driven by an unwavering passion for creating innovative and user-friendly applications.
 This ongoing commitment reflects my commitment to stay on the cutting edge of technology and offer effective solutions in the ever-evolving field of software development.

 * ✉️  You can contact me at [https://t.me/baksnnn](mailto:https://t.me/baksnnn)
-* 🧠  I'm learning Reactn and ReactNative
+* 🧠  I'm learning React and ReactNative

 ### Skills